 Here’s what to do in Golden during a ski getaway vacation:

 Acclimate to the altitude.
 Before you schuss down those towering peaks, you may want to enjoy a stay at only 5,675 feet.
 Drink plenty of water, walk the charming town of Golden, and enjoy a relaxing night at one of the town’s hotels.
-From wonderful bed & breakfasts like the Dove Inn to downtown hotels like the Southwestern adobe Table Mountain Inn and the creekside Golden Hotel to convenient hotels near I-70 such as the Origin Hotel, Red Rocks, the official hotel of Red Rocks Amphitheatre, Golden offers a wide variety of accommodations.
+From wonderful bed & breakfasts like the Dove Inn to downtown hotels like the Southwestern adobe Table Mountain Inn and the creekside Golden Hotel to convenient hotels near I-70 such as the Origin Hotel, Red Rocks, the official hotel of Red Rocks Amphitheatre, and the newest hotel The Eddy, Golden offers a wide variety of accommodations.

 Have a beer.
 Golden is the biggest little brew town in the world, producing more beer than any other spot on the planet.
-In addition to Coors, the largest single site brewery on earth (you can, of course, tour it and sample their products!) there are also seven craft breweries (each with an outdoor beer garden); two craft distilleries; and many tap houses with a full assortment of Colorado craft beer and spirits.
+In addition to Coors, the largest single site brewery on earth (you can, of course, tour it and sample their products!) there are also nine craft breweries; three craft distilleries; and many tap houses with a full assortment of Colorado craft beer and spirits.

 Time your drive to avoid traffic.
 Spend the night in Golden and get up early to beat the morning rush.
-Enjoy a Cajun brunch at Sassafras or amazing coffee and pastries at the Windy Saddle Cafe and head up after rush hour.
+Enjoy an amazing latte at Launch or a fresh burrito from Bonfire Burritos.
 Sitting in traffic on I-70 is a drag so why not avoid it?

 Gear up with better deals.
 You won’t find sky-high resort prices in Golden.
 So grab those gloves, ski pants, rentals or any missing gear from one of Golden’s ski shops like Powder 7 or Bent Gate Mountaineering.

 Visit Golden’s many museums and attractions.
 Parents can easily break up a long trip with a fun overnight in Golden.
 Little ones will love a visit to the Colorado Railroad Museum or Buffalo Bill’s Museum & Grave.
-Browse the best in local art at Foothills Art Center or step back in time at Golden’s History Museum & Park or take a photo at Oh!
-Susanna Vintage Photo Parlour.
+Browse the best in local art at Foothills Art Center or step back in time at Golden’s History Museum & Park.

 Avoid the hectic airport rush.
 After-ski traffic can be a nightmare.
 And the only thing worse is when you’re fighting it to try to make a flight.
 Instead, book your final night in Golden.
 Walk the creek, enjoy the town and when you’re ready to head to the airport, do so without the stress of mountain traffic.